 In just one hour you can reach the North coast of Africa, Morocco from Spain.
 In what is a very short ferry ride, across one of Europe’s most important waterways, you arrive in a land that is so very different.
-Entering Morocco from Spain you will notice new colours, new people and a whole new atmosphere.
+Entering Morocco from Spain you will instantly notice the change in colours, the wafting aromas of the local oils and beautiful mayem of the markets.
 Here are our four best places to visit in morocco from Spain:

-Your first port of call.
-Tangier is a mix of history, European influence and modernity.
-As your boat first pulls in you will notice the old city walls, once a fortress of those who lived inside and now encapsulating this medina.
-Surrounding this is the port, soon to include everything from entertainment to relaxing waterfront walkaways, representing a transforming city.
+Your first port of call, Tangier is a mix of history, European influence and modernity.
+As your boat first pulls in you will notice the old city walls, once a fortress for those who lived inside and now encapsulating its medina.
+The city is steadily growing with the port, soon to include everything from entertainment to relaxing waterfront walkways, representing a transforming city.

 You will wonder through the white walls, decorated with splashes of local street art that add a sense of modern life and vibrancy to the town.
-Asilah is home to an annual arts festival that attracts many young and creatives from nearby.
-Beyond the walls lies the small and inviting city, stop at any of the cafes here to try the sweetest of local sweets (a specialty), maybe another mint tea and a great place to people watch.
+Asilah is home to an annual arts festival that attracts many of the young and the creatives from nearby.
+Beyond the walls lies the small and inviting rebuilt city, a beautiful mix of late-night tea, beach vibes and chaos.
+Stop at any of the cafes here to try the sweetest of local sweets (a specialty), maybe another mint tea and pull up a seat for some great place people watching.

 From here it’s inland and up into the Rif mountains.
 Chefchaouen is a dream like town.
 Nestled between the raising peaks that hug the city it offers a peaceful yet rugged backdrop.
 It is famous for its peaceful blue facade that covers the old town.
 Each of its windy alleys casts a new magical spell.
 Different shades of blue and sleepy cats await on every turn.
 It is also home to some of the most beautiful artisan handcrafted products.
 All an amazingly high quality, from local Jilabas to smelly soaps and oils.
 Much of this is unique to the area and browsing is well worth including on your trip as you see Morocco from Spain.

 The main square, Outa el Hammam, is a great place to pause.
-We can recommend the Riad Hicham to try a Bastilla (best described as a large savory pie), overshadowed by the Kasbah which will transport you to another time.
+We can recommend the Riad Hicham to try a Bastilla (best described as a large savory pie), overshadowed by the Kasbah which will transport you to another eras as you dine.

-We especially love the Souk which is probably one of northern Morocco’s most authentic and least visited.
-If you fancy staying here for longer why not sign up to an Arabic class to really help you mingle with the locals.
-You never know where this will end – usually in unique experiences and the tastiest of food!
+We especially love the Souk, which is probably one of northern Morocco’s most authentic and least visited.
+If you fancy staying here for longer why not sign up to some Arabic classes to really help you mingle with the locals.
+You never know where this will end – usually in unique experiences, truly authentic settings and the tastiest of food!

 Let us know which cities are on your itinerary!